-- 2.2 Section 2.2 is subject to the application provisions of subsections 1.5(3) and (4).
-For example, where the terms and conditions of a recognition decision made by a securities regulatory authority require a recognized clearing agency to obtain the approval of the authority before implementing a new fee for a service, the process to seek such approval set forth in the terms and conditions will apply instead of the prior notification requirement in subsection 2.2(4). - (2) The written notice should provide a reasonably detailed description of the significant change (as defined in subsection 2.2(1)) and the expected date of the implementation of the change.
+2.2 Section 2.2 is subject to the application provisions of subsections 1.5(3) and (4).
+For example, where the terms and conditions of a recognition decision made by a securities regulatory authority require a recognized clearing agency to obtain the approval of the authority before implementing a new fee for a service, the process to seek such approval set forth in the terms and conditions will apply instead of the prior notification requirement in subsection 2.2(4).

+(2) (2) The written notice should provide a reasonably detailed description of the significant change (as defined in subsection 2.2(1)) and, the expected date of the implementation of the change, and an assessment of how the significant change is consistent with the PFMI Principles applicable to the clearing agency (see subsection 2.2(3)).
 It should enclose or attach updated relevant documentation, including clean and blacklined versions of the documentation that show how the significant change will be implemented.
 If the notice is being filed by a foreign-based clearing agency, the notice should also describe the approval process or other involvement by the primary or home-jurisdiction regulator for implementing the significant change.
-The clearing agency is required to file concurrently with the notice any changes required to be made to the clearing agency's PFMI

-Disclosure Framework Document as a result of implementing the significant change, in accordance with subsection 2.2(3).
+The clearing agency is required to file concurrently with the notice any changes required to be made to the clearing agency's PFMI Disclosure Framework Document as a result of implementing the significant change, in accordance with subsection 2.2(3).